-Training is available by request to the Safety and Security office.
+Fire extinguisher and evacuation training is available by request through the Safety and Security office.
 Resident Assistants are trained by the Department of Residence Life in fire evacuations and response.
 Student awareness is maintained throughout each year by fire drills, email reminders, and resident floor meetings.
 Students are introduced to Indiana Tech procedures during orientation with the Safety and Security presentation, BUILDING A SAFE COMMUNITY.